dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/intro.md

 Open *Pages/_Layout.cshtml* and make the following changes:

-* Change each occurrence of "ContosoUniversity" to "Contoso University".
+* Change each occurrence of "ContosoUniversity" to "Contoso University."
 There are three occurrences.

 * Add menu entries for **Students**, **Courses**, **Instructors**, and **Departments**, and delete the **Contact** menu entry.